 Welcome to the NT Doctors' Health Program

-The NT program has emerged in recognition of the many barriers which stop doctors sourcing independent health care for themselves, the uncertainty around helping unwell colleagues and the value in doctors and students having their own GP of choice.
-This website is part of this exciting health program that aims to provide clearer ways for doctors and medical students in the Northern Territory to seek health care for themselves, and to provide assistance if they are uncertain where to start.
+This is a program of Doctors' Health SA, supported by a local Advisory Group which has been developed in recognition of the many barriers which stop doctors sourcing independent health care for themselves, the uncertainty around helping unwell colleagues and the value in doctors and students having their own GP of choice.
+This website is part of this exciting program that aims to provide clearer ways for doctors and medical students in the Northern Territory to seek health care for themselves, and to provide assistance if they are uncertain where to start.

 The program supports the following value propositions: